 Board of Directors

 Janine has spent more than two decades in operating, risk management and finance roles in financial services, including leadership roles with the California Public Employees’ Retirement System (CalPERS) and Barclays Global Investors.
-She splits her time between San Francisco and Tomales.
+She lives in San Francisco and Tomales.

 Neil Rudolph - Treasurer

 Neil was one of four founding principals and COO of Symphony Asset Management, LLC, a San Francisco based institutional money management firm.
 The firm currently manages $11 billion.
 Neil's present role is as an advisor to the firm.
 Neil lives in Mill Valley.

 Bill Barboni II

 A fourth generation Marin rancher, Bill still lives on the family ranch in Hicks Valley where he was raised.
 In addition to operating grass-fed beef and sheep operations there and in Sonoma County, he is a small animal veterinarian with a practice in San Rafael (Marin Pet Hospital).
 He returns to the MALT board after having served from 1995–2004.
 He is a graduate of the University at California at Davis where he also did his veterinary training.